 If you teach your teens the following points early on, they will develop responsible social media habits:

-- If you don’t have something nice to say, best not to say it
+- If you don’t have something nice to say, it’s best not to say it.

-- Vet friend requests carefully – if you can’t see enough information to make an informed decision, best to decline the request and mark it as spam
+- Vet friend requests carefully – if you can’t see enough information to make an informed decision, it’s best to decline the request and mark it as spam.

 It starts with parents.
 Parents must first ask the following question: Is my child ready for a smartphone and social media?
-Don’t worry if the other kids your children’s age have access to smartphones and social media and instead focus on your intuition.
+Don’t worry if the other kids your children’s age have access to smartphones and social media.
+Instead focus on your intuition.

 Inform your child that there will be consequences right away if there are any social media mishaps.
 This means taking access away and following through with the rules that were agreed upon.
-Accountability is the key; it is how kids learn.
+Accountability is the key; it’s how kids learn.

-Students must be educated by the school with regards to digital citizenship and their must be consequences if rules are violated.
+Students must be educated by the school with regards to digital citizenship and there must be consequences if rules are violated.
 This sends a strong message that social media must be used responsibly.

 I encourage my college students to text, tweet, and post information they learn during class when we take periodic class breaks.
 Teachers can create blogs and Facebook pages for their classes and offer credit to students who participate meaningfully.
 I also encourage students to follow people and organizations relevant to their major.
 The use of technology in classrooms is ubiquitous now so, rather than police it, teachers should have students make great use of it.
 If you keep them busy using technology for learning, they don’t have time to use it for other things during class.